 What to Expect

-Dr. Harper or Dr. Hennessy will examine your x-rays to evaluate the position of the tooth roots and the condition of the bone.
+Dr. Harper or Dr. Pickerell will examine your x-rays to evaluate the position of the tooth roots and the condition of the bone.
 They’ll also take your health and medication history before discussing your options for anesthesia.

 Tooth extractions are usually performed with local anesthesia, which numbs the tooth, bone and gums.
 If you’re anxious, we do offer sedation, including oral sedatives and nitrous oxide, so you can relax throughout the procedure.
 For more complicated extractions or the removal of multiple teeth, conscious sedation, which is given intravenously, is also an option.

-Once you’re numb, Dr. Harper and Dr. Hennessy will use a special instrument to rock the tooth and widen the socket.
+Once you’re numb, Dr. Harper and Dr. Pickerell will use a special instrument to rock the tooth and widen the socket.
 This allows them to ease the tooth out.
 Some teeth may require sectioning, which is when the doctor cuts the tooth into pieces and removes one section at a time.
-Sometimes, if you’ll be getting a dental implant or undergoing orthodontic treatment, Dr. Harper or Dr. Hennessy might place a small amount of bone grafting material into the socket to help preserve the bone volume.
+Sometimes, if you’ll be getting a dental implant or undergoing orthodontic treatment, Dr. Harper or Dr. Pickerell might place a small amount of bone grafting material into the socket to help preserve the bone volume.
 When the procedure is complete, they may use small sutures to close the area.

-Immediately after your tooth is extracted, Dr. Harper or Dr. Hennessy will cover the socket with sterile gauze, which you’ll bite down on for 10 to 20 minutes to control any bleeding.
+Immediately after your tooth is extracted, Dr. Harper or Dr. Pickerell will cover the socket with sterile gauze, which you’ll bite down on for 10 to 20 minutes to control any bleeding.
 Some mild to moderate post-operative discomfort and swelling is normal and can be alleviated by taking a non-steroidal, anti-inflammatory medication like ibuprofen.
 Antibiotics may also be prescribed to prevent infection during the healing process.
 Eating softer foods and using ice packs on the outside of your jaw can be helpful.
 You’ll be back to normal within a few days.

 Discover a New Dental Experience